RainWangjie/today-electron/README.md

 A glance of what you can do with Today:

-* Add a ToDo, set due date and plan date, and write a description.
+* Add a To-Do, set due date and plan date, and write a description.
 * Get suggestions from Today for today's jobs.
-* See if you complete your planned ToDos in Summary View.
+* See if you complete your planned To-Dos in Summary View.

 ![](./showcase/2.jpeg)
 ![](./showcase/3.jpeg)